Hearts Once Nourished with Hope and Compassion

 Hearts Once Nourished with Hope and Compassion is the first full-length album by American hardcore punk band Shai Hulud, released on November 4, 1997, on Crisis Records.
 Hearts Once Nourished with Hope and Compassion received positive reviews and became very influential in the emerging metalcore scene of the late 1990s.

 A fan music video was made for "My Heart Bleeds the Darkest Blood" in 1998, during the US tour with Overcast.

 The album was remixed and released as an enhanced with new artwork on August 29, 2006.
 The enhanced features are the original releases' MP3s, before the remastering process.

+In 2020, John Hill of Loudwire included the album in his list of the "Top 25 Metalcore Albums of All Time."